Schema (Kant): Space

 "Even more remarkable, however, is the fact that in order to understand the possibility of things as consequent upon the categories, and hence in order to establish the categories' objective reality, we need not merely intuitions but indeed always outer intuitions."
 Since space is the form of all appearances of the outer senses, it may seem that space could serve as a schema.
 Indeed, any phenomenon that requires space, as well as time, as a form would also need a spatial schema.
 "This suggests that he may have thought at one point of recasting the Schematism argument in a fundamental way, by substituting space for time; but if he had this idea, he did not carry it out."
 In the editor's introduction to his translation of the Critique, Paul Guyer asserted that "…although the content of the transcendental schemata for the categories may be explicated in purely temporal terms, the use of these schemata in turn depends upon judgments about the spatial properties and relations of at least some objects of empirical judgment."
 Guyer claimed that this declaration was clarified in Kant's "The System of All Principles" section.
 In this way, the use of schemata is supposed to involve both space and time, instead of merely time.

 Norman Kemp Smith claimed that there is apparently no good reason why Kant did not consider space to also be a transcendental schema for his Categories.
 Kemp Smith argued that consciousness of space is as fundamental as that of time.
 He concluded that "…Kant’s concentration on the temporal aspect of experience is exceedingly arbitrary…." and therefore without reason.
 Experience, Kant had claimed, is always spatio-temporal.
 Inner sense, however, may be exclusively temporal.
 Kemp Smith then guessed, in opposition to his earlier statement, why Kant ignored space as a transcendental schema.
 "Possibly Kant’s very natural preoccupation with his new revolutionary doctrine of inner sense and productive imagination has something to do with the matter [i.e., is the reason for his elimination of space]."
 Thus, Kant's doctrine of inner sense and its emphasis on time resulted in his exclusion of space as a transcendental schema.

 A. C. Ewing claimed that the reason that Kant did not use space as a transcendental schema was because space is not needed in order to understand the relational concepts of substance or causality.
-According to Professor Ewing, Kant did intend to use space as a transcendental schematic mediator between a category and a sensible intuition.
-Kant, according to Professor Ewing, for one category did use space as a transcendental schema to unify a pure concept with a sensible intuition.
+According to Ewing, Kant did intend to use space as a transcendental schematic mediator between a category and a sensible intuition.
+Kant, according to Ewing, for one category did use space as a transcendental schema to unify a pure concept with a sensible intuition.
 Even though space is not needed in order to understand the relations of substance and causality, it is required in order to understand the conceptual relation of community or reciprocity.